-The Café is delightful, where you can stop by for a lavender inspired lunch in the screened in patio nestled among the tall shady oaks overlooking the lavender field.
-It makes for a perfect setting to enjoy the tasty lavender treats – we loved the lavender cheese cake and lavender lemonade.
-Jane makes these delicious goodies right there in here kitchen with a purple door.
+The Café is delightful, where you can stop by for a lavender inspired lunch in the screened-in patio nestled among the tall shady oaks overlooking the lavender field.
+It makes for a perfect setting to enjoy the tasty lavender treats – we loved the lavender cheesecake and lavender lemonade.
+Jane makes these delicious goodies right there in her kitchen with a purple door.
 They have cooking classes with lavender of course!

 The farm currently has 2 acres of lavender planted and more lavender, new herbs, scented geraniums and cut-flowers are being added all the time.
 It is smaller compared to the bigger and more expansive fields of Provence but definitely has a rustic Texan charm to it!
 Plan a picnic or snap a picture at the Lavender Ridge Farm and fool your friends into thinking you went for a weekend getaway to Provence!